ikenox/comment-api-on-gae/README.md

 # Commenting service on Google App Engine

-An commenting service which is run on Google App Engine and some Google Cloud Platform services, based on Clean Architecture and Domain Driven Design
+An commenting service which is run on Google App Engine and some Google Cloud Platform services, based on Clean Architecture, Domain Driven Design and Microservices Architecture

 ## About this project

 This project is built in order to learn about followings.
 - Clean Architecture
 - Domain Driven Design
-- MicroServices Architecture (just a little)
+- Microservices Architecture (just a little)

 This project keeps these principles as much as possible.
 So this project has some over-engineered parts.